mungewell/pico-timecode/docs/PT-Thrifty.md

 Disconnect the 3.5mm jack to return to 'Run' mode.

-Note: during 'Follow' the rate of the incoming LTC is tracked, PT-Thrifty does not update if there is a 'jump change' in the incoming LTC.
+Note: during 'Follow' the rate of the incoming LTC is tracked, PT-Thrifty does not update if there is a "jump change" in the incoming LTC.

 Note: as the LTC is not output at this time, this is just informative and the relationship of RX vs. TX LTC will be relayed to the serial port.

-A long-press will enter 'Calibration' mode, like 'Follow' the internal LTC rate will be steered to match incoming LTC.
+A long-press will enter 'Calibrate' mode, which like 'Follow', the internal LTC rate will be adjusted to match incoming LTC rate.
 This is indicated with alternate White/Colour flashing.

 After ~10mins of processing, the new calibration value will be stored and